boxed/CMi/README.md

 ## Installing

-1. Download the binary.
+1. <a href="https://github.com/boxed/CMi/releases">Download the binary</a>.
-2. Run it.
+2. Run it (you might need to right-click the file and choose "Run" since I haven't signed the binary).
 3. There is no 3!

 ## Building